 - They can choose to contribute $200,000 each, or split it, for example $300,000 to one account and $100,000 to the other.

-The downsizer contribution does not count towards your annual super contribution cap, and you can still make the contribution if you have a super balance greater than $1.7 million.
-However, the contribution does count towards the $1.7 million transfer cap when you move your super into a pension account.
+The downsizer contribution does not count towards your annual super contribution cap, and you can make them regardless of your total super balance.
+However, the contribution does count towards your transfer balance cap when you move your super into a pension account.

 If you are already retired, you must open a new super account to deposit the contribution into.
-If you want to add this amount to your existing pension (and this doesn't take you above the $1.6m transfer cap), you will need to reinvest your pension.
+If you want to add this amount to your existing pension (and this doesn't take you above your transfer balance cap), you will need to reinvest your pension.